Answers to Frequently Asked Questions concerning the Physical Therapist Assistant (PTA) program are listed below.

 What are the personal qualifications of a PTA?

 A person interested in becoming a PTA should have a sincere interest in helping people who have physical disabilities.
 Above average intelligence, a pleasant personality, tact, emotional stability, patience, and an ability to get along with all types of people are important.
 Good health and physical stamina are essential.
+For additional information review the Technical Standards for Students in Physical Therapist Assistant Program.

 What are career opportunities as a PTA?